 What does this mean for bank and credit union professionals?
 They must customize their video content for consumers with an eye towards generational differences.

-For example, usage statistics indicate video is least popular amongst the older Gen X demographic and wildly popular as consumers get younger.
+For example, usage statistics indicate video is least popular among the older Gen X demographic and wildly popular as consumers get younger.
 Video content is also critical.
 Gen X and Gen Y indicate a preference for how-to and product review videos.
 This indicates your financial institution might do better with this age group by creating videos with a how-to approach.

 On the other hand, Gen Z, while still watching product review videos, is also diving into newer genres like product un-boxing and “haul videos.”
 Thinking creatively, can your bank or credit union create some type of un-boxing or “haul video” featuring products and services you offer?